 The concentration of the Issue L Loans in specific geographic areas may increase the risk of losses on the Issue L Loans.
 Economic conditions in the states where borrowers reside may affect the delinquency, loan loss and recovery experience with respect to the Issue L Loans.
-As of February 28, 2018, approximately 67% by principal balance of the Issue L Loans to be transferred on the date of issuance of the Series 2018 Bonds were to borrowers with current billing addresses in the Commonwealth of Massachusetts.
+As of January 31, 2019, approximately 82% by principal balance of the Issue L Loans were to borrowers with current billing addresses in the Commonwealth of Massachusetts.
 See the table titled "Distribution of the Issue L Loan Portfolio by Geographic Location" under the caption "ISSUE L LOAN PORTFOLIO" herein.
 No other state accounts for more than approximately 5% of the Issue L Loans by principal balance.
-Because of the concentrations of the borrowers in the Commonwealth, any adverse economic conditions adversely and disproportionately affecting the Commonwealth may have a greater effect on the repayment of the Issue L Bonds, including the Series 2018 Bonds, than if these concentrations did not exist.
+Because of the concentrations of the borrowers in the Commonwealth, any adverse economic conditions adversely and disproportionately affecting the Commonwealth may have a greater effect on the repayment of the Issue L Bonds, including the Series 2019 Bonds, than if these concentrations did not exist.